Privacy · Plain English

 • Voice audio is transcribed on-device and discarded.
 It never touches the internet.

-• Rephrasing (Pro, optional) sends only the transcript text to Groq with Zero Data Retention.
+• Rephrasing (Pro, optional) sends only the transcript text to a Cerebras AI, Fireworks AI, Groq cascade, all configured to not retain your prompts.

 • Both providers are contractually prohibited from training on your data.